-- (1) If the board of directors declines to adopt or modifies a recommendation of the remuneration committee, it should specify the date of the meeting, session, content of the motion, resolution by the board of directors, and the Company's response to the remuneration committee's opinion: - A. 2021.01.22 The 5th meeting of the 9th Session Proposal: Discuss the proposal for the manager's annual bonus in 2020.
-Resolution: The case was approved after the board of directors resolved to supplement some materials.
-Opinion response: Agree with the committee's resolution, but it is approved after the board of directors resolves to supplement some materials. - B. 2021.02.08 The 6th meeting of the 9th Session Proposal: Discuss the proposal for the subsidiary manager's annual bonus in 2020.
+- (1) If the board of directors declines to adopt or modifies a recommendation of the remuneration committee, it should specify the date of the meeting, session, content of the motion, resolution by the board of directors, and the Company's response to the remuneration committee's opinion: - A. 2022.03.11 The 14th meeting of the 9th Session proposal: Discuss the setting plan of key performance indicators for managers in 2022.
 Resolution: The proposal was approved by the Board of Directors after voting.
-Opinion response: Approval by vote as some directors oppose the case. - (2) Resolutions of the remuneration committee objected to by members or expressed reservations and recorded or declared in writing, the date of the meeting, session, content of the motion, all members' opinions and the response to members' opinion should be specified: None.

-(3) Content of Proposal, Resolution of Remuneration Committee, and How the company Dealt With it Subsequently :
+Opinion response: Approval by vote as some directors oppose the case. - B. 2022.08.05 The 16th meeting of the 9th Session proposal: Discuss the 2021 Manager Compensation Distribution Proposal.
+Resolution: The proposal was approved by the Board of Directors after voting.
+Opinion response: Approval by vote as some directors oppose the case. - C. 2023.01.16 The 18th meeting of the 9th Session proposal: Discuss the performance appraisal of managers in 2022 and the payment of yearend bonuses.
+Resolution: The proposal was approved by the Board of Directors after voting.
+Opinion response: Approval by vote as some directors oppose the case. - (2) Resolutions of the remuneration committee objected to by members or expressed reservations and recorded or declared in writing, the date of the meeting, session, content of the motion, all members' opinions and the response to members' opinion should be specified: None. - (3) Content of Proposal, Resolution of Remuneration Committee, and How the company Dealt With it Subsequently :